falue/rentmanExport/README.md

 - The `data.md` contains all the data in a human readable and editable way.
 - The `PDF` contains all the data in a human readable, printable and non-editable way.
 Also includes a link to the original file location stored on an amazonS3 server by rentman.

-Also, an "equipmentDump/_archived" is created which contains all archived equipments.
+Also, an "equipmentDump/_archived" is created which contains all archived equipment.

-*Notice*: The speed is slowed to 10 calls a second to not trigger the safety feature by rentman API ("Not more than 20 calls / second").
+> 📝 *Notice*: The speed is slowed to 10 calls a second to not trigger the safety feature by rentman API ("Not more than 20 calls / second").
 So it takes a while to export everything.

 ## Caveats
-- After querying 300 equipments its cut off, needs work for that <https://api.rentman.net/#section/Introduction/Response-data-limitation>
+- After querying 300 equipment its cut off, needs work for that <https://api.rentman.net/#section/Introduction/Response-data-limitation>
 - "Tasks", "Notes" are not downloaded
 - Label-PDFs associated with equipment is removed from the download.
 You can change that if you need!
 - File PDFs are potentially not downloaded